How to paint wood furniture black successfully

 The advantage of having the piece upside down to sand the door was that it gave me a great view of the piece from other angles, to touch up any imperfections.

 It’s something probably no one would ever notice but still a good opportunity to look it over.

 Sealing the black cabinet

-I’d been recommended hemp oil as a good sealer over black.
+I’d been recommended hemp oil as a good top coat over black.
 Black is often tricky and lots of sealers leave streaks.